ample-sh/ample_geyser_gateway/README.md

 Tips:
 - `--upstream-proxy-addr`: IP:port of your validator's proxy
 - Stack `--geyser-plugin-config` for multiple plugins (short: `-g`)
-- `--cert-path` defaults to `certs/cert.pem`; override if your trust root is elsewhere
+- `--cert-path` defaults to `certs/cert.pem` - override if your trust root is elsewhere
-- Client pins to the PEM you give it—verifies server cert and FQDN
+- Client pins to the PEM you give it;verifies server cert and FQDN

 Example with Yellowstone gRPC plugin: